|Date of Birth||January 27, 1890|

 James was admitted to No. 83 General Hospital in Boulogne on 27 October and he had an operation to remove the shell fragments.
 A few days later he was evacuated to England and he spent a month recovering at Colchester Military Hospital.
 On 7 December he was transferred to No. 4 Canadian General Hospital in Basingstoke, where he stayed until April 1918.
 After his release he was assigned to the Manitoba Regiment but served on command to the 1st Canadian Convalescent Depot.
 In late September he was invalided to Canada on the SS City of Poona, arriving in Montreal on 7 October.
 Sadly, his father had passed away in Keewatin just two days earlier, on 5 October.
 James was discharged in Winnipeg on 8 November, listed as medically unfit for further war service with his conduct described as very good.
 His brothers Robert, Thomas and William also served overseas and they all returned home in the spring of 1919.

 James stayed in Winnipeg for about three years, working as a street railway conductor again, and in 1921 he and Mary moved to Los Angeles.
 Her parents, Ferguson and Jane Aitken, also went with them and they lived on neighbouring streets.
 James’ brother Thomas and his family moved there in 1929.
 In 1930 James was working as a salesman for a dairy company and in 1940 he was a gardener.
-He passed away on 15 July 1944, at age 54.
+He passed away on 15 July 1944, at age 54, and he’s interred in the Canadian Veterans Section at Inglewood Park Cemetery, Inglewood, California.
 His mother had also moved to Los Angeles and she died there in 1945.
 His wife Mary passed away in Lake Forest, Orange County, California in 1986, at age 92.

 James is commemorated on the Town of Keewatin Roll of Honour and the Municipality of Keewatin For King and Country 1914-18 plaque.